awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appmesh-virtualrouter-virtualrouterlistener.md

 # AWS::AppMesh::VirtualRouter VirtualRouterListener<a name="aws-properties-appmesh-virtualrouter-virtualrouterlistener"></a>

-An object representing a virtual router listener\.
+An object that represents a virtual router listener\.

 ## Syntax<a name="aws-properties-appmesh-virtualrouter-virtualrouterlistener-syntax"></a>